Kitchen Layout 101: The Kitchen Work Triangle & Zones

 Many different kitchen layouts fit the work triangle concept

-While the work triangle's most obvious layout is the traditional U-shaped kitchen, many other layouts can work.
+While the work triangle’s most obvious layout is the traditional U-shaped kitchen, many other efficient kitchen layouts can work.
 For instance, a large, open-concept kitchen with an island can still retain the core triangular placement of the three main elements.
 While a galley kitchen that serves as a thoroughfare in your home violates the traffic-flow rule, a galley that is closed off on one end can be a perfect example of the work triangle.
 An L-shaped kitchen can nicely accommodate the triangle concept as well.

 See also: The One Thing You Need to Know About Great Kitchen Design